kylecorry31/Trail-Sense/app/src/main/res/raw/guide_tool_photo_maps.md

 To recalibrate a map, open the map, click the menu button in the top right, and choose 'Calibrate'.
 Follow the instructions above to recalibrate.

 ## Changing Map Projection
 If your map points are not aligning correctly after calibrating (try calibrating again with different points first), consider changing the map projection.
 To do this, open the map, click the menu button in the top right, and select 'Change projection'.
-Choose a different projection if necessary; the default is usually

 ## Rename a Map
 To rename a map, click the menu button on the map row you wish to rename, then select 'Rename' and provide a new name.
 Alternatively, open the map, click the menu button in the top right, and choose 'Rename'.